What’s Really Causing Bad Reviews for Ecommerce Businesses?

 This makes sense, in terms of being annoying to the customer at least.
 However, it is surprising that sending your customers the wrong item is so prevalent.
 This is because it is one aspect of the fulfillment process that is completely under the retailer’s control.
 Therefore, if it is becoming a problem it should be one that is fixed.

-While there are ways you can reduce mispicks by better organising your picking and packing process, the most effective way of getting rid of mispicks is by introducing digital picking.
+While there are ways you can reduce mispicks by better organizing your picking and packing process, the most effective way of getting rid of mispicks is by introducing digital picking.
 This works by barcoding your products and giving your pickers a barcode scanner to help them make sure they are packing the correct item.

 One out of five bad reviews in the beauty and shopping & fashion sectors complain about mispicked items